wardbradt/go-ethereum/MEV_spec_v0_2.md

 ### Full block submission

-A proposal to allow MEV-Geth accepting fully constructed blocks as well as bundles is considered for inclusion in v0.2.
+A proposal to allow MEV-Geth accepting fully constructed blocks as well as bundles is considered for inclusion in next versions.

 ### Contract coinbase payments via proxy payment contract

 A purposefully crafted proxy payment contract is proposed as a requirement and the only payment method considered for `MEV equivalent gas price` calculation.

-### Web sockets endpoints

-A web socket endpoint for bundles submission is considered as a replacement to the current HTTP enpoints.

 ## Backwards Compatibility